Watcher (Marvel Cinematic Universe)

 Uatu, also known as the Watcher, is a character voiced by Jeffrey Wright, appearing in the Marvel Cinematic Universe (MCU) media franchise, based on the Marvel Comics character of the same name.
-He is a member of the Watchers race, and observes the branching timelines of the multiverse in What If...?
-(2021), initially pledging not to interfere with events, but eventually breaking his pledge and siding with heroic characters of various universes against destructive forces.
+He is a member of the Watchers race, and observes the branching timelines of the multiverse in What If...?, initially pledging not to interfere with events, but eventually breaking his pledge and siding with heroic characters of various universes against destructive forces.
 The Watcher serves as the narrator for the series.

-As of 2025, the character has appeared in seven projects: the Disney+ animated series What If...?
-(2021–2024), I Am Groot (2023), and had non-speaking cameos in the animated series X-Men '97 (2024–present), Your Friendly Neighborhood Spider-Man (2025–present), Eyes of Wakanda (2025), and Marvel Zombies (2025); and the mixed reality experience What If...? – An Immersive Story (2024).
+As of 2025, the character has appeared in eight projects: the Disney+ animated series What If...?
+(2021–2024), I Am Groot (2023), and had non-speaking cameos in the animated series X-Men '97 (2024–present), Your Friendly Neighborhood Spider-Man (2025–present), Eyes of Wakanda (2025), Marvel Zombies (2025–present), and Daredevil: Born Again (2025–present); and the mixed reality experience What If...? – An Immersive Story (2024).

 Concept and creation

 Background and development

 Created by writer Stan Lee and artist and co-plotter Jack Kirby for Marvel Comics, the character Uatu / Watcher first appeared without a name in Fantastic Four vol. 1 #13 (1963), and periodically reappeared in that title.
 He then starred in "Tales of the Watcher", a backup feature that ran in Tales of Suspense vol. 1 #49–58 (1964–1965), Silver Surfer vol. 1 #1–7 (1968–1969), and Marvel Super-Heroes vol. 1 #23 (1969).
 His origin was revealed in Tales of Suspense vol. 1 #52–53 (1964), and his name was revealed in Captain Marvel vol. 1 #39 (1975).

 The Watchers race first appeared in the Marvel Cinematic Universe (MCU) in the film Guardians of the Galaxy Vol. 2 (2017), as part of a Stan Lee cameo appearance in which Lee appears as an informant to the Watchers, discussing previous adventures that include his cameos in other MCU films.
 This acknowledged the fan theory that Lee may be portraying the same character in all his cameos, with Vol. 2 director James Gunn noting that "people thought Stan Lee is a Watcher and that all of these cameos are part of him being a Watcher.
 So, Stan Lee as a guy who is working for the Watchers was something that I thought was fun for the MCU."